Edmonds College Logo

 Credits: 5.0

-Identifies pharmacological and physiological effects of psychoactive substances related to addiction; how effects are produced; treatment methods for chronic conditions and drug interactions.
+Identifies pharmacological and physiological effects of psychoactive substances related to addiction, how effects are produced, treatment methods for chronic conditions, and drug interactions.
 Reviews blood & airborne pathogens, including HIV/AIDS brief risk intervention for people with substance use disorder.
 Includes behavioral addictions and psychotropic medications.
 This course addresses the educational content specified in WAC 246-811-030 (3 b and g).
 Prerequisite(s): SHS 104.

 Course Level Objectives

-1. Describe the impact of psychoactive drugs on the human body, including ingestion, absorption, metabolism, effects on brain, liver, vascular, organs, and acute and chronic states of related disease, and repair.
+1. Describe the impact of psychoactive drugs on the human body, including ingestion, absorption, metabolism, effects on the brain, liver, vascular, organs, and acute and chronic states of related disease, and repair.

 2. Explain the fundamental pharmacological properties of each drug classification and the mechanics of their entry and impact throughout the body and brain.